 Studies have shown that the order in which exercises are performed affects both acute and chronic responses.
 For instance, studies have examined acute responses to single-joint exercises and multijoint exercises, as well as neuromuscular activity.

-Exercise order has several advantages and disadvantages, and athletes should consider them carefully.
+Exercise order and training variables has several advantages and disadvantages, and athletes should consider them carefully.
 The order in which exercises are performed may affect the effectiveness, safety, and efficiency of their training program.

 For instance, it’s best to perform exercises with a high degree of difficulty before attempting those with low-level difficulty.
 In addition, the order in which exercises are performed can influence adherence to the exercise regimen.